-- Communicate your LGBT policies – let your staff know that your policies are LGBT inclusive with proactive internal communication - eg LGBT specific campaigns, as part of employee inductions, updates on policies or highlighting through equality and diversity training.
-See 10 steps to LGBT-inclusive communications and writing and communicating staff policies.
+- Communicate your LGBT policies - let your staff know that your policies are LGBT inclusive with proactive internal communication - eg LGBT specific campaigns, as part of employee inductions, updates on policies or highlighting through equality and diversity training.
+See writing and communicating staff policies.

 - Promote your organisation as LGBT inclusive - ensure that your LGBT inclusive information is accessible on your website especially on pages where you advertise job opportunities or have staff testimonials for you as an employer.
 Communicate your LGBT good news stories on social media - eg sharing employee stories or reporting on LGBT workplace initiatives.

 - Become a diversity champion - a variety of schemes are run by organisations such as Stonewall Diversity Champion programme, Diversity Mark NI and others.

 Stonewall's Workplace Equality Index is a free benchmarking tool for employers to measure their progress on LGBT inclusion and equality in the workplace.
 Participation is free and enables you to compare your performance with organisations in your region and sector.
 You will also receive in-depth feedback.
 See benchmark your business performance.
 Other organisations may be able to offer similar benchmarking tools.

 For further information and guidance for employers employing and supporting LGBT staff see:

 Equality Commission Employer Helpline028 90 500 600